Disasters, Conflicts and Migration

 Comments / Details

-Diminished rainfall and restricted releases of water from upstream reservoirs along Tigris and Euphrates caused extensive harm to Iraq’s irrigated grain crops in recent years.
-Drought risk assessments result indicates that the northwest portion of the country is facing high drought risk.
-It also caused desertification (sources available here and here).
+Diminished rainfall and restricted releases of water from upstream reservoirs along Tigris and Euphrates caused extensive harm to Iraq’s irrigated grain crops, more information available at Iraq: Drought - Aug 2021 | ReliefWeb

 More information available at WHO/EMRO

 Iraq's extreme heat hazard is classified as high based on modelled heat information.

 Cold winters, sometimes accompanied by heavy snowfall, which melts in early spring, and heavy rains can cause rivers to flood in some parts of Iraq.

 270,392 more information available at Iraq | Global Focus (unhcr.org)

 1,224,108 more information available at Iraq | Global Focus (unhcr.org)

 Landmines / UXO Present

 The possibilities of UXO on Iraq-Iran border, Iraq-Turkey border, and the areas liberated from ISIS control.